-In a large bowl using a handheld or stand mixer fitted with a whisk attachment, cream the butter and powdered sugar together until smooth.
+In a large bowl using a handheld or stand mixer, cream the butter and cream cheese together until smooth.

-Add in about 2 teaspoons of your cooled blackberry jam, then beat on high speed for 3-4 minutes or until the buttercream is super light and fluffy.
+Add in the powdered sugar and vanilla, then beat on high speed for 3-4 minutes or until the buttercream is super light and fluffy.

 Put the assembled macarons in an airtight container, then place them in the fridge for mature for 12-24 hours before eating for the best taste/texture.
 Or just eat them all immediately.
 You do you.